 A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject (if applicable).

 A statement describing the extent to which confidentiality of records identifying the subject will be maintained.
-In the case of electronic data story, participants must be assured that the data will be stored on password proteced servers.
-For example:
+In the case of electronic data story, participants must be assured that the data will be stored on password protected servers.

 For research involving more than minimal risk, an explanation as to whether any compensation is to be given and an explanation as to whether any medical treatments for injuries or counseling/psychological services for mental stress are available and, if so, what they consist of or where further information may be obtained.